dd9jn/rfc4880bis/crypto-refresh.md

 Chunk size octets with other values are reserved for future extensions.
 Implementations SHOULD NOT create data with a chunk size octet value larger than 21 (128 MiB chunks) to facilitate buffering of not yet authenticated plaintext.

-A new random initialization vector MUST be used for each message.
+A unique, random, unpredictable initialization vector MUST be used for each message.
-Failure to do so for each message will lead to a catastrophic failure depending on the used AEAD mode.
+Failure to do so for each message can lead to a catastrophic failure depending on the choice of AEAD mode and symmetric key reuse.

 ### EAX Mode

+The EAX AEAD Algorithm used in this document is defined in {{EAX}}.

 The EAX algorithm can only use block ciphers with 16-octet blocks.
-The starting initialization vector and authentication tag are both 16 octets long.
+The starting initialization vector is 16 octets long.

-The starting initialization vector for this mode MUST be unique and unpredictable.
+EAX authentication tags are 16 octets long.

 The nonce for EAX mode is computed by treating the starting initialization vector as a 16-octet, big-endian value and exclusive-oring the low eight octets of it with the chunk index.

-The security of EAX requires that the nonce is never reused, hence the requirement that the starting initialization vector be unique.

 ### OCB Mode

-The OCB Authenticated-Encryption Algorithm used in this document is defined in {{RFC7253}}.
+The OCB AEAD Algorithm used in this document is defined in {{RFC7253}}.

-OCB usage requires specification of the following parameters:

-- a blockcipher that operate on 128-bit (16-octet) blocks

-- an authentication tag length of 16 octets

-- a nonce of 15 octets long (which is the longest nonce allowed specified by {{RFC7253}})
+The OCB algorithm can only use block ciphers with 16-octet blocks.

-- an initialization vector of at least 15 octets long
+The starting initialization vector is 15 octets long.

-In the case that the initialization vector is longer than 15 octets (such as in {{secret-key-packet-tag-5}}, only the 15 leftmost octets are used in calculations; the remaining octets MUST be considered as zero.
+OCB authentication tags are 16 octets long.

 The nonce for OCB mode is computed by the exclusive-oring of the initialization vector as a 15-octet, big endian value, against the chunk index.

-Security of OCB mode depends on the non-repeated nature of nonces used for the same key on distinct plaintext {{RFC7253}}.
-Therefore the initialization vector per message MUST be distinct, and OCB mode SHOULD only be used in environments when there is certainty to fulfilling this requirement.

 # Radix-64 Conversions